libriscv/libriscv/README.md

 Check out the [CLI documentation](/emulator/README.md).

-## Example RISC-V programs

-The [binaries folder](/binaries/) contains several example programs.

-The [newlib](/binaries/newlib) and [newlib64](/binaries/newlib64) example projects have much more C and C++ support, but still misses things like environment variables and such.
-This is a deliberate design as newlib is intended for embedded development.
-It supports C++ RTTI and exceptions, and is the best middle-ground for running a fuller C++ environment that still produces small binaries.
-You can run these programs with rvnewlib.

-The [linux](/binaries/linux) and [linux64](/binaries/linux64) example projects require a Linux-configured cross compiler.
-You can run these programs with rvlinux.

-The [Go](/binaries/go) examples only require Go installed.
-Go produces complex RV64G ELF executables.

-There are also examples for [Nim](/binaries/nim), [Zig](/binaries/zig), [Rust](/binaries/rust) and [Nelua](/binaries/nelua).

 ## Remote debugging using GDB

 If you have built the emulator, you can use `./rvlinux --gdb /path/to/program` to enable GDB to connect.
 Most distros have `gdb-multiarch`, which is a separate program from the default gdb.
 It will have RISC-V support already built in.
 Start your GDB like so: `gdb-multiarch /path/to/program`.
 Make sure your program is built with -O0 and with debuginfo present.
 Then, once in GDB connect with `target remote :2159`.
 Now you can step through the code.